spearwolf/twopoint5d/three-display/README.md

 ## State and Events

-> NOTE(2021-11-30): this is the goal - but it is not yet fully implemented
+> NOTE(2022-03-15): all states and transitions from the diagram are implemented - _except_ the _element-is-inside-viewport_ check -
+the feature hasn't been built yet and actually hasn't been thought through to the end of whether it's needed at all.

 ![Display state and events](./docs/display-state-and-events.svg)